pazsea/day-time-interval-function/README.md

 **3.** Create the dayAndTimeSlots variable

 Enter which days and time slots that you want your own function to run.
+From beginning to end.
+Doesnt support range over midnight.

    ```shell
    const daysAndTimeSlots = [